- What Exactly Is Shopify Collabs?

 3. How do you pay a content creator?

-• Affiliate links: Shopify Collabs affiliate links are links that are used to record the sales driven by any one particular content creator.
+- Affiliate and Commission Management: Shopify Collabs affiliate links are links that are used to record the sales driven by any one particular content creator.
 An affiliate link is unique to each content creator.
 For each sale that is made by a consumer that follows a creator’s affiliate link, the creator generally receives a commission.

 The Benefits of Using Shopify Collabs for Merchants